tjohnston-softdev/njs-express-template/readme.md

 3. Run the server using `SET DEBUG=njs-express-template:* & npm start`
 4. Go to [localhost:3000](http://localhost:3000) to view the server home page.

-Generated using the command `npx express-generator --ejs --git`
+Generated using the command: `npx express-generator --ejs --git`

 ---